Seminar

 Instructor Bios

-Mark England is a long-time member of the Montgomery Bird Club (MBC) and its incoming vice-president.
+Mark England is a long-time member of the Montgomery Bird Club (MBC) and is the current vice-president.
 Over 25 years, he has led many local trips for both the MBC and Nature Forward (formerly the Audubon Naturalist Society), and has co-led nature travel trips to Yellowstone four times, to South Texas and Montana twice each, to southeast Arizona, and other U.S. locations.
 He particularly enjoys helping new birders and seeing them get excited about birding.